 What makes a stay at Whitton Hall unique?

 A stay at Whitton Hall is like stepping back in time.
-There is a warm welcome as it is still a family home and the gardens are lovingly kept by the owners, Christopher & Gill, who still live in the main house.
+There is a warm welcome as it is still a family home and the gardens are lovingly kept by the owners, Christopher & Gill, who have retired to the adjacent Garden Cottage.
+Their daughter Kate now lives in the house and runs the B&B with her great friend Anna.
 One guest recently used the word 'serendipity' to describe his visit to this small corner of Shropshire heaven.
 Wonder around the woodland gardens and watch bird life around the lake.
 Leave all your worries behind.

 What are the rooms and facilities on offer at Whitton Hall?

 Whitton Hall has five large bedrooms, each looking onto different aspects of the beautiful gardens.
 Three of the rooms are in the main house and two more in the wing adjacent to the house.
 The rooms are furnished with antiques and have hotel standard beds and linen.
 They all have televisions, tea trays, hair dryers and bathrobes.
 There is a drawing room and sitting room available for guests to relax in.
 Breakfast and supper are served in the dining room and there is a lovely honesty bar hidden away in a tiny libaray full of Penquin books.

 What can guests enjoy when staying in the Shrewsbury area?

 Guests are well placed to venture into Wales and discover Powis Castle, the market town of Montgomery and the beautiful walks around Lake Vyrnwy.
 Shrewsbury offers wonderful medieval and Georgian architecture, old churches and fabulous independent shops and cafes.
 A walk along River Severn through the park in the summer is always a treat.